salim1407/Python-Exercise-Practise/README.md

 # Python-Exercise Practise
-The folder contains all the key exercised that I have implemented to learn Python for Machine Learning
+The folder contains all the key exercises that I have implemented across different topics to learn Python for Machine Learning